xXKARCXx/Sprint_2_SoftwareEng/README.md

 ![alt text](image-1.png)

-Just testing the scyn on my laptop and computer
+Just testing the sync on my laptop and computer

+This is epic.
+If your reading this I am testing code sync on 2 different devices